Mondays 4:00 to 4:45 P.M.

 What is the difference between Yoga and Qigong?
 Qigong is an ancient practice that originated in China, while yoga originated in India.
 Both include breathing practices and meditation, but each practice starts in a different place: In Qigong, the focus is feeling and moving one’s internal energy first, then stretching and holding postures to allow it to flow.
 In Yoga, the initial focus is stretching and moving into postures and then feeling the energy.
 The Qigong classes that are standing do not require the up and down off the floor that is often found in a Yoga practice.

-What do I wear to a Qigong class?
+What do I wear for a Qigong class?
 Comfortable clothes that allow for bending, stretching and a full range of movement in the upper body.
 The practice is generally done barefoot, but there are times when socks or sneakers might be appropriate.

 What if standing for a long time is a problem?
 The practice can easily be adapted to a seated one, so no one should feel that they cannot participate if standing for long periods is of concern.

 "Having a sedentary lifestyle and plagued with severe arthritis in my knees, I didn't think any kind of exercise was possible.
 After just a few qigong classes, I am more flexible, have less joint pain, and feel relaxed yet energized!
 I appreciate your adapting the movements to a sitting position so I can receive the benefits of exercise without strain or pain.
 I can actually feel the energy in my body, and the graceful, flowing movements help me enjoy moving my body—something I never thought I'd be able to do again.
 Thank you so much for introducing me to this wonderful practice!"